myHaiven/data-collection/README.md

 - Change directories into the `data-collection` folder
 - Run `pip install -e .`

-The imports should work afterwards.

-The `pip install -e.` line
+The `pip install -e .` line installs the `useful_functions/` folder as a package so that it can be imported in the various Python scripts such as `reddit_scraper.py`.

 ## Changes for testing `reddit_scraper.py`